 The legionaries were recruited between the age of 17 to 20 for sixteen years of service (The Marian Reforms).
 According to Vegetius, the Roman legionary should measure about 170 cm.
 Higher citizens could also join the army, and the standard for horsemen or the first legionary cohorts was about 180 cm.

-Carried out by Geoffrey Kron research, conducted on 926 adult male skeletons buried in Italy between the year 500 BCE and 500 CE confirmed that on average population was around 168 cm tall.
-Perhaps there was a height selection introduced to Roman army for the legionaries had to keep alignment in the right order (e.g. testudo).
+Carried out Geoffrey Kron’s research, conducted on 926 adult male skeletons buried in Italy between the years 500 BCE and 500 CE confirmed that on average population was around 168 cm tall.
+Perhaps there was a height selection introduced to the Roman army for the legionaries had to keep the alignment in the right order (e.g. testudo).

-After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometers a day with the baggage weighing even 36 kilograms.
+After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometres a day with bagage weighing even 36 kilograms.
 Gaius Marius’ one exercise was a long-distance run with full equipment.

-From the very begining, the young recruits’ previously acquired abilities were being properly used.
-If someone used to be a smith, he became an armourer, a shoemaker sewed shoes for the soldiers and those who were specialized in the wood processing built war engines.
+From the very beginning, the young recruits’ previously acquired abilities were being properly used.
+If someone used to be a smith, he became an armourer, a shoemaker who sewed shoes for the soldiers, and those who specialized in wood processing built war engines.
 If somebody had no such ability, he could easily become a member of the surveyor’s group or the one responsible for cleaning the roads.
 Those were the legionaries’ duties when there were no battles, but once the trumpets gave a signal to fight, all of them were to be ready at their post and fully armed.

-There was a division into experienced, veterans and the young ones.
-The older and more experienced legionaries were telling stories and teach the younger generation how to behave on the battlefield.
+There was a division into experienced, veterans and young ones.
+The older and more experienced legionaries were telling stories and teaching the younger generation how to behave on the battlefield.

-Also the functions differed.
-The veterans were seeded to the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.
+Also, the functions differed.
+The veterans were seeded in the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.

 The matter of food is also worth mentioning as it was far different from what we can imagine nowadays.
-The bread was the major component of the legionaries’ diet – daily wheat ration was approximately 8.7 litres.
+The bread was the major component of the legionaries’ diet – the daily wheat ration was approximately 8.7 litres.
 They ate hardly any meat or vegetables which were considered not valuable.
-The small portion of proteins consumed by the Romans was the reason for their poor bones’ growth and, as a result, for their short stature.
-On the other hand, as it was already mentioned, the main component of Gallic and Germanic diet was meat.
+The small portion of proteins consumed by the Romans was the reason for their poor bones growth and, as a result, for their short stature.
+On the other hand, as was already mentioned, the main component of the Gallic and Germanic diet was meat.
 Of course, it does not mean the Romans were only vegetarians.
-In their menu, there were also such things as beef, pork, lamb and game.
+On their menu, there were also such things as beef, pork, lamb, and game.
 In Britain, venison or goat meat was available whereas in Egypt it was possible to get veal and different fish species.

 The Roman army was highly disciplined which was mainly the result of tribunes’ and centurions’ inspections.
-The general review of a drill, soldiers’ tasks or checking a state of the weapons were considered encouraging.
-It was both the way to organize well their free time and form a habit of reliability and responsibility for the military property.
+The general review of a drill, soldiers’ tasks or checking the state of the weapons were considered encouraging.
+It was both a way to organize well their free time and form a habit of reliability and responsibility for the military property.

-The reality of the Roman army was well known by Publius Flavius Vegetius Renatus, Roman historian and writer from the second half of the 4th century.
-He was a treasury administrator was keen on military and horse breeding.
+The reality of the Roman army was well known by Publius Flavius Vegetius Renatus, a Roman historian and writer from the second half of the 4th century.
+He was a treasury administrator who was keen on military and horse breeding.
 His opus magnum is (Epitoma rei militaris) dedicated to the reigning emperor (probably Theodosius).
-It consists of 4 books and is the only survived ancient manual of Roman military.
-Vegetius’ main idea was his deep belief that once the strict discipline from the past would be restored in Roman army, so would be the power of Rome.
-In the epitome he describes, for example, the adaptation of the Hunnic Composite Bow but he mainly focuses on the battle techniques and war tactic.
+It consists of 4 books and is the only surviving ancient manual of the Roman military.
+Vegetius’ main idea was his deep belief that once the strict discipline from the past would be restored in the Roman army, so would be the power of Rome.
+In the epitome, he describes, for example, the adaptation of the Hunnic Composite Bow but he mainly focuses on the battle techniques and war tactic.

 This is one of the passages describing the position of the centurion: